 3 reasons you should migrate on-prem Spark workloads running on Hadoop to Azure Databricks

 Hadoop has been a popular software framework for the storage and processing of large sets of data.
-This has led to many enterprise and SMB organizations leveraging Hadoop at scale.
+This has led to many enterprises and SMB organizations leveraging Hadoop at scale.

 With the advent of cloud computing, however, applications are now being built in the cloud, far away from on-premises databases, resulting in challenges for Hadoop users.